arlofonseca/fivem-parking/README.md

 #### `/v list`

-- This interface presents a detailed view, featuring a list of your owned vehicles with information on their status, along with a map for monitoring and tracking vehicles.
+- This interface presents a detailed view, featuring a list of your owned vehicles with information on their status, along with a option to track vehicles.
 Selecting a vehicle from this list triggers its reappearance at the point where you initiated the `/v buy` command.
 It's essential to understand that this functionality does not authorize the removal of vehicles in the 'impound' state; rather, it prompts you to retrieve such vehicles from the static impound location.

 #### `/impound`